opsfolio/resource-surveillance/README.md

 ## Files as Resources vs. Capturable Executables as Resources

-When `fs-walk` command runs, it's main job is to find files and store them in `uniform_resource` table as records.
+When `ingest` command runs, it's main job is to find files and store them in `uniform_resource` table as records.
 If the content of a file is already stored in the file system this works well.
 However, sometimes we need to generate the content of a file (or group of files) and store the output of the generated files.
 That's where the idea of _Capturable Executables_ (`CEs`) comes in.

-CEs allow you to pass in arguments or behaviors to the `fs-walk` command that allows certain patterns of files to be executed in a safe shell, and their STDOUT and STDERR captured and stored in `uniform_resource`.
+CEs allow you to pass in arguments or behaviors to the `ingest` command that allows certain patterns of files to be executed in a safe shell, and their STDOUT and STDERR captured and stored in `uniform_resource`.
 These scripts are referred to as _capturable executables_ or `CE`s and are influenced through _Processing Instructions_ (`PI`s) in file names.

-For example, if we want `fs-walk`, as it encounters a `abc.surveilr.sh` file to execute it, we can pass in `--capture_exec "surverilr[json]"` and it will execute the script, treat the output as JSON, and store it in `uniform_resource`. `surverilr[json]` becomes what is known as a `CE` Resource
+For example, if we want `ingest`, as it encounters a `abc.surveilr.sh` file to execute it, we can pass in `--capture_exec "surverilr[json]"` and it will execute the script, treat the output as JSON, and store it in `uniform_resource`. `surverilr[json]` becomes what is known as a `CE` Resource